JNRowe/jnrowe.github.io/articles/rcs.rst

     drwxr-xr-x    2 james    james        1024 Nov  4 11:29 RCS
     -r--r--r--    1 james    james          95 Nov  4 11:29 myscript.sh

-The command ``co`` (check out) pulls a current version(by default) from the
-|RCS| repository and places it in the current directory.
-Default behaviour is
-to check out a read-only version of the file.
+The command :command:`co` (check out) pulls a current version(by default) from the |RCS| repository and places it in the current directory.
+Default behaviour is to check out a read-only version of the file.

 ::